 In March of 1972, the USS York County sailed into Little Creek for the last time.
 Some of the officers including Carver Rudolph LTjg recorded the Special Sea and Anchor Detail from the sound powered 1JV circuit.
 He recently sent Ken Robinson an audio CD which we are sharing here in small bytes to help with downloading.
 The voice from the bridge is of R. Tameris LPN1.
 Cuts1 2 3 4 5 and 6.
 We hope these sounds bring back some memories for you.
 Thank You Mr. Rudolph

-Details is listed on the reunion page.
-You should have also received a snail letter and/or email if we have your current information.
-If you find yourself out of the loop, please send Harris Cotter (email@example.com) your updated mailing address, current email address, cell phone and home phone numbers.
+Details may be listed on the reunion page if we receive anything from anyone who attended.
+If you find yourself out of the loop for reunion information, please send Harris Cotter (email@example.com) your updated mailing address, current email address, cell phone and home phone numbers.

 214 Donovan Circle